Toddler reaching into a shallow bin of soap foam to grab colorful blocks.

 Step 01

-In the storage bin, add a few squirts of baby soap and a little water.
+Add a few squirts of baby soap and a little water to a shoe-box-sized storage bin.

 Step 02

-Inside the bin, use the hand mixer to whip the soap and water until the bottom is covered with about half an inch of foam.
+Use a hand mixer to whip the soap and water until about half an inch of foam covers the bottom.

 Step 03